 Similar to camels, giraffes have also adapted to life in a region where water may be scarce.
 These herbivores can go weeks without water if needed and also consume most of their water from morning dew and the plants they eat.

-These little guys are full of animal adaptations.
-Here are a few of the adaptations that make hummingbirds special and allow them to survive.
+These little guys are full of interesting traits that have adapted over time.
+Here are a few of the adaptations that make hummingbirds special and allow them to survive:

 - A hummingbird has a long beak and an even longer tongue that helps it drink nectar.